google-ai-edge/mediapipe/docs/tools/tracing_and_profiling.md

    1. The profiling library must be linked to the framework.
    2. Tracing and profiling must be enabled in the graph configuration.

-The profiling library is linked to the framework by default.
-If needed, the profiling library can be omitted from the framework using the bazel command line option: `--define MEDIAPIPE_PROFILING=0`.
+The profiling library is linked to the framework by default for Desktop.
+If needed, it can be omitted from the framework using the bazel command line
+option: `--define MEDIAPIPE_PROFILING=0`.
+For other platforms, you can use the bazel command line option `--define MEDIAPIPE_PROFILING=1` to link it.

 To enable tracing and profiling, the `CalculatorGraphConfig` (in [calculator.proto](https://github.com/google/mediapipe/tree/master/mediapipe/framework/calculator.proto))